deceptionsystem/master/README.md

-# NCDS - Network Cyber Deception System #
+# RDS - Reconnaissance Deception System #

-In case of any questions, bugs, comments or concerns please contact us at: ncds.deception@gmail.com NCDS can be used under the terms of the Creative Commons (CC0) license.
+In case of any questions, bugs, comments or concerns please contact us at: deception.system@gmail.com NCDS can be used under the terms of the Creative Commons (CC0) license.

-Please note that the implementation details of this network cyber deception system are discussed in the research paper "Cyber Deception: Virtual Networks to Defend Reconnaissance".
+Please note that the implementation details of this reconnaissance deception system are discussed in the research paper "Cyber Deception: Virtual Networks to Defend Insider Reconnaissance".
 The released implementation is a research prototype that gives a proof of concept of the discussed deception techniques.
 This implementation is not at the state to be released as a product which can be deployed in a production network.

 ### Before you start ###